MrR0807/Notes/understanding-parquet-file.md

 When a request for I/O spans multiple blocks (such as a read for 8192 bytes), the file system must find the location for many blocks.
 If the file system has done a good job, **the blocks will be contiguous on disk.
 Requests for contiguous blocks on disk improve the efficiency of doing I/O to disk.
 The fastest thing a disk drive can do is to read or write large contiguous regions of disk blocks, and so file systems always strive to arrange file data as contiguously as possible.**

 In short, there are two key concepts to remember:
-* Even if we need small amount of data from a given block, we still need to read all of it.
+* Even if we need partial data from a given block, we still need to read all block's data.
 * Reading/writing in sequence (contiguous) improves the efficiency of doing I/O from/to disk.

 Remember when I said that the order of the data does not matter, well it does, but it heavily depends on how the file systems are utilised.